TayoAderiye/expense-tracker-react/README.md

 # Expense Tracker (React)

-.
-It uses functional components with hooks and the context API
+>It uses functional components with hooks and the context API

 ## Usage
 ```